DataDog/integrations-core/teamcity/README.md

 For basic HTTP authentication
 - Specify an identified `username` and `password` in the `teamcity.d/conf.yaml` file in the `conf.d/` folder of your [Agent's configuration directory][3].
 - If you encounter an `Access denied.
-Enable guest authentication or check user permissions.` error, ensure the user has the correct permissions.
+Enable guest authentication or check user permissions.` error, ensure the user has the correct permissions:
   - Per-project and View Usage Statistics permissions enabled.
   - If collecting Agent Workload Statistics, assign the View Agent Details and View Agent Usage Statistics permissions as well.